Are you wondering if you should install plugins that aren’t tested with your current version of WordPress?

-In this article, we will discuss whether or not you can safely install plugins that aren’t tested with the current version of WordPress.
+In this article, we will discuss whether or not you can safely install plugins that are not tested with the current version of WordPress.
+Our advice is based on years of experience testing plugins, managing WordPress sites, and helping real users.

 How Does WordPress Get the ‘Plugin Not Tested’ Information?